|Nutritional Guidelines (per serving)|

 |Total Fat 21g||27%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A staple of New Orleans cuisine, the po' boy sandwich harkens back to 1920s and was supposedly named for the men who were on strike from the railroad companies—the "poor boys."
 The sandwich features some sort of meat, though the type ranges from roast beef to fried seafood to sausage, that's served on French bread, usually a crusty baguette with a soft center.

-- 1 1/2 pounds medium shrimp (from 6 to 10 shrimp for each roll, depending on size)
+- 1 1/2 pounds medium shrimp (think of 6 to 10 shrimp for each roll, depending on size)

 - 1 1/2 cups milk

 - 1 cup all-purpose flour

 - 1 cup cornmeal